asaravia226/OsmoCalc/README.md

 ##a calculator to sum the total osmolarity of buffer solutions##

 Goal:
-	-The goal of this program is to calculate the total osmolarity of a buffer solution (not including titrant volumes added).
+	 The goal of this program is to calculate the total osmolarity of a buffer solution (not including titrant volumes added).

 How to use: